6 Stages of Recruitment Life Cycle : A Detailed Guide

 Recruiters work with the hiring manager to effectively negotiate the terms of the offer.
 Once the candidate agrees and signs the offer letter, the next thing to work on is their onboarding preparation.

-Recruitment Life Cycle Step 6 – Onboarding
+Stage 6 – Onboarding

 Even after the candidate signs the contract, the recruiter still has got work to do.
 The recruiter is responsible for onboarding the new candidate and making it a great experience for the new employee.